Hubert-Charron Cabana

 Hubert-Charron Cabana (14 June 1838 – 9 June 1901) was a Canadian lawyer, journalist, politician, and office holder.

+Life

 Born in Verchères, Lower Canada, Cabana was one of the first French-Canadian lawyers in Sherbrooke.
 He founded the first French-language newspaper in that city, called Le Pionnier de Sherbrooke, and became its first francophone mayor.

 He was appointed consulting counsel on 26 June 1883 and elected Bâtonnierof Saint-François district in May 1884.

+Death

 He died in Sherbrooke on June 9, 1901.